Vegan Wholemeal Scones

-These wholemeal scones use a mix of carrot juice, almond milk and lime juice as an alternative for buttermilk, which gives them a very mellow taste.
+These vegan wholemeal scones use a mix of carrot juice, almond milk and lime juice as an alternative for buttermilk.
+Which gives them a very mellow taste.
 Unfortunately I’ve no gluten-free alternative for them, but if that’s not a problem for you then – enjoy!
 They’re really good.

 Another gluten-rich abitmoreveg recipe.
 I loved these and they are one of the things I really miss since going gluten-free.
 They are great for open sandwiches, like the one in the photo above, or with soup or, my personal favourite, with peanut butter and strawberry jam.